-The 10 Best TV Shows on Amazon Prime Right Now
+The 14 Best TV Shows on Amazon Prime Right Now

 If you’re an Amazon Prime member, you’re entitled to free expedited shipping, free Kindle downloads, and lots of other perks.
 But some customers are perfectly content to relegate their use of the service to the company’s considerable streaming video options.

 If you’ve already explored their extensive library of HBO classics like The Sopranos and The Wire, don’t worry—there’s plenty of binge-watching left.
-Check out our picks for 10 of the best TV shows on Amazon Prime right now.
+Check out our picks for the best TV shows on Amazon Prime right now.

 At first glance, Bryan Fuller’s (Pushing Daisies) take on the Thomas Harris novels featuring the gastronomic perversions of Hannibal Lecter seems like a can’t-win: How does anyone improve on The Silence of the Lambs and Anthony Hopkins’s portrayal of the diabolical psychiatrist?
 By not trying.
 Mads Mikkelsen’s Lecter is a study in composure; FBI agent Will Graham (Hugh Dancy) is the one who seems to be coming unhinged.
 While Fuller has time to explore the finer details of Harris’s novels, he also has the temerity to diverge from them.
 Hannibal’s brief three-season run is a tragedy, but what’s here is appetizing.